korivikishore1991PersonalStuff/Notes_and_Interview_questions/ETL_Using_Hive_AND_Python_UDFs.md

 --DELETE FROM transactional_table WHERE transactional_table.key IN (SELECT key FROM non_transactional_table);
 --UPDATE test_delete SET id = 333 where name = "aaa33";

+--combining Update and Insert using Merge
+--merge into customer_partitioned
+-- using all_updates on customer_partitioned.id = all_updates.id
+-- when matched then update set
+--   email=all_updates.email,
+--   state=all_updates.state
+-- when not matched then insert
+--   values(all_updates.id, all_updates.name, all_updates.email,
+--   all_updates.state, all_updates.signup);

 hive> select * from test_delete;
 OK
 32 aaa32